Dynamite (BTS song): Music video

 The music video for "Dynamite" was preceded by a 28-second long video teaser which was published to Big Hit's official YouTube channel on August 18.
 The short clip showed scenes of the band in pastel-colored clothes with a sunset sky behind them, as well as them dancing to a "cheerful disco melody" in retro-styled outfits against the backdrop of a large "Disco" sign.
 The audio featured a "funky bass line and horns" and showcased the song's "upbeat" and "boundless" energy.

 On August 20, a live countdown started at 11:30 PM EST on Big Hit's YouTube channel, half an hour before the music video's release.
 When the video premiered at 12:00 AM EST, it garnered over 3 million peak concurrent viewers, surpassing previous record holder Blackpink's 1.66 million concurrents for "How You Like That" in June, and setting a new all-time record for the biggest music video premiere on the platform.
 It became the fastest YouTube video to reach 10 million views, after only 20 minutes of release, and the most viewed YouTube video in the first 24 hours, earning 101.1 million views and setting three new Guinness World Records.
 The music video is the fastest in YouTube history to cross the 200 million mark, in just four days and twelve hours after release, and the fastest by a music group to surpass 400 million views, doing so on September 26, 35 days after release.
-It is the fastest music video by both a group and an Asian act to achieve 500 million views—59 days after release—and the fastest by a Korean artist to cross 600 million views, doing so on November 16 in just under 27 days of its exceeding the former milestone.
+It is the fastest music video by both a group and an Asian act to achieve 500 million views—59 days after release—and the fastest by a Korean artist to cross 600 million views, doing so on November 16 in just under 27 days.
 On December 17, "Dynamite" surpassed 700 million views, achieving the mark in under four months.
-It became the fastest music video by a Korean group to achieve 800–900 million views, when it crossed the former five months after release in January 2021, and the latter 40 days later.
-The video is BTS' fastest to reach 1 billion views—on April 12, 2021, in just under eight months—and their third, after "DNA" and "Boy with Luv".
-It is also the fastest by a Korean artist to do so.
+It became the fastest music video by a Korean group to achieve to 800 and 900 million views, when it crossed the former five months after release in January 2021, and the latter 40 days later.
+The video is BTS' fastest to reach 1 billion views; their third, after "DNA" and "Boy with Luv"; and the fastest by a Korean artist to do so.
+In September 2025, it became their first music video to cross 2 billion views.